 This program is offered at Gwinnett Tech's Alpharetta-North Fulton campus, our Lawrenceville campus and online.

 Take the first step toward a career in Criminal Justice and apply for next semester!
-Important dates and deadlines are listed to get you started and if you're looking for ways to pay for your education, explore our scholarships for this program, as well as state and federal funds for which you may be eligible.
+Important dates and deadlines are listed to get you started and if you're looking for ways to pay for your education, explore our scholarships for this program.
 You can also learn about our faculty and clubs and organizations to join!

 For more information on our degree and certificate programs available, please view the course catalog for Criminal Justice.